Capstone courses

 The emphasis is on the design process as it is associated with electrical, computer and software engineering, design methodology, general design principles for engineers, teamwork and project management.
 Preliminary and detailed engineering design and implementation of an engineering system that applies engineering knowledge to solving a real-life problem.

-Contact: David Westwick (Instructor)
+Contact: Hamid Zareipour (Instructor)

 1. Department and faculty